bogdan-szabo-sociomantic/ocean-1/README.rst

   classes in order to display additional information in the app status display, after the standard version info line has been printed.

+``ocean.sys.socket.model.IAddressIPSocketInfo``
+  The new informational (non-destructive) interface ``IAddressIPSocketInfo``, which is implemented by ``AddressIPSocket``, allows user code to pass around safe instances of ``AddressIPSocket`` to places which shouldn't have access to its "mutator" methods.

 v1.5 (2013-07-04)
 -----------------